 If expenses can’t be easily mapped to clients, they also won’t be recovered from the client.

-Solution: Set up a system whereby invoices can be allocated directly to clients.
+Solution: Set up a system to allocate invoices directly to clients.

-If you’re not using a receipt tracking software like ReceiptBank, this might be a worthwhile investment.
-In this case, you can easily consolidate all charges relating to a single client and easily invoice them for the charges.
+A receipt tracking software like ReceiptBank might be a worthwhile investment.
+You can easily consolidate all charges relating to a single client and easily invoice them for the charges.

-Problem 4: Employees are working remote so it's difficult to get physical receipts
+Problem 4: Employees are working remotely, so it's difficult to get physical receipts

-If collecting and storing physical receipts is how the company was managing expenses prior to COVID-19, invoice and receipt tracking may be more difficult.
+If the company managed expenses by collecting and storing physical receipts prior to COVID-19, invoice and receipt tracking may be more difficult.

 Solution: Use tools such as Receipt Bank or Expensify for digital receipt submission